Overconfidence Bias: The Psychological Trap That Topples Titans

 Overconfidence in Corporate Decision-Making

 Corporate leaders are not immune to overconfidence bias.
-Examples abound of CEOs making overly optimistic projections or pursuing risky strategies based on inflated self-assessments.
+Examples include CEOs who make overly optimistic projections or pursue risky strategies based on inflated self-assessments.

 One notable example is Enron, where executives’ overconfidence in their ability to manipulate financial statements led to one of the biggest corporate scandals in history.
 As Peter Drucker, the management consultant and author (1909-2005), wisely noted, “The most important thing in communication is to hear what isn’t being said.”

-Howard Marks, a modern-day investment guru (born 1946), emphasizes this approach: “We have to practice defensive investing, since many of the outcomes are likely to go against us.
-It’s more important to ensure survival under negative outcomes than it is to guarantee maximum returns under favorable ones.”
+A modern investment philosopher, Howard Marks, delivers this punchline: “We have to practice defensive investing since many of the outcomes will likely go against us.
+It’s more important to ensure survival under negative outcomes than to guarantee maximum returns under favorable ones.”
+Translation?
+Hope is not a strategy.
+Survival is.